 In 1960, the new building to house the shul, together with classrooms for the school (EHPS) was completed at 261 Hale Lane, on land to the south of Highfield House.
-The old tennis pavilion, where the shul had been housed for six years, was pulled down at the end of and roof; there were no cavity the building works.
+The old tennis pavilion, where the shul had been housed for six years, the building works.